Michael McDowell (author): Personal life and death

-McDowell's partner was theatre historian and director Laurence Senelick, whom he met in 1969 when McDowell was a cast member of the Senelick-directed play, Bartholomew Fair.
+McDowell's partner was theater historian and director Laurence Senelick, whom he met in 1969 when McDowell was a cast member of a play Senelick directed, Bartholomew Fair.
 McDowell and Senelick remained together for thirty years until McDowell's death.

-McDowell specialized in collecting death memorabilia.
-His extensive and diverse collection, which reportedly filled over seventy-six boxes, included items such as death pins, photographs and plaques from infant caskets.
-After his death, the collection was acquired by Chicago's Northwestern University, where it went on display in 2013.

 McDowell was diagnosed with AIDS in 1994.
 After his diagnosis, McDowell taught screenwriting at Boston University and Tufts University while continuing to write commissioned screenplays.
 One of his final projects, upon which he was working at the time of his death, was a sequel to Beetlejuice.
 His final, unfinished novel Candles Burning was completed by novelist Tabitha King and published in 2006.

-Death

 McDowell died on December 27, 1999, in Boston, Massachusetts, from an AIDS-related illness at the age of 49.

+McDowell specialized in collecting death memorabilia.
+His collection reportedly filled over seventy-six boxes, including items such as death pins, photographs, and plaques from infant caskets.
+After his death, the collection was acquired by Northwestern University, where it went on display in 2013.